Exciting toys Stone shop: Svatoslavova 554/1, Prague 4 - Nusle

 Microscope

-A good magnification (the CSN standard for identification of true skin is 20x magnification) for observation is 10-70x.
+A good magnification for observing is 10-70x.
 This can handle the cheapest microscopes.
 Overhead artificial lighting will help.
-Cheap microscopes usually have only lower or no illumination.
-Higher resolution is no longer helpful to the amateur, especially in distinguishing between true and crushed true skin (on the reverse of semi-soft skin) or a more complete picture disappears.
+Cheap microscopes tend to have only lower illumination or no illumination at all.
+Higher resolution is no longer helpful to the amateur or the more complete picture disappears.

 Skin structure